Davphla/awesome-epitech/README.md

 A collection of awesome things regarding the Epitech school ecosystem.
 This is still in construction, feel free to contribute !
+The long term goal is to have an efficient list of usable tools for students and an historic list of repository of every project.

 ## Table of content

 - [Collection of awesome lists](#collection-of-awesome-lists)